qiyuangong/Zoo_Benchmark/README.md

 This is a simple project to measure the performance of Analytics-Zoo with BigDL, TFNet, TorchNet and OpenVINO backend.
 Currently, it only supports image classification inference benchmark.

-The run.sh gives an example of how to use this project.
-You can modify the batch size, iteration, model path and quantize or not.
+The `run.sh` gives an example of how to use this project.
+You can modify batch size, iteration, model path and quantize or not.

 ## Model Zoo